-Weekly Reading and Participation:
+a) Weekly Reading and Participation:

 A set of scholarly articles have been chosen with care to elucidate some of the key questions in the field of ecumenical theology and the Catholic engagement with world religions.
 Read them carefully and attentively.
 On average, two hours of reading is expected of you for every hour in class.
 I suggest that you set aside three to four hours per week to read the appointed articles.

-Grading for participation includes attendance, active participation in the class by making thoughtful contributions to the class discussion of the designated articles; listening well to the contribution of others and responding respectfully.
+Grading for participation includes attendance, active participation in the class by making thoughtful contributions to the class discussion on the designated articles; listening well to the contribution of others and responding respectfully.
+Each student is required, twice each term, to present in class a brief (10-15 minute) reflection on the significant points from the designated readings for the week.
 The following is a guide to participation:

 Level 1: Participation in class discussion is minimal.
 Level 2: Participation in class is average; student puts in a good effort to discuss their understanding of the reading.

 Level 3: Participation in class is above average; student is prepared and contributes to a deeper understanding of the reading.
 Level 4: Participation is outstanding.
 The student is exceptionally well-prepared for class, inspired, motivated and draws out the contribution of others without dominating the discussion.